The following therapies target specific receptors that control the growth of cancer cells.

 - Bruising due to low platelet count

 - Heart problems.
 This is a serious but less common side effect.
 Herceptin can damage the heart muscle and reduce its ability to pump effectively.
-Your doctor will monitor your heart health before, during and after treatment, and you will have a scan before and during treatment to ensure your heart is functioning properly.
+Your doctor will monitor your heart health before, during and after treatment, and you will have a scan before and during the course of treatment to ensure your heart is functioning properly.
 Heart problems are more common in people who were treated with both Herceptin and anthracycline chemotherapy such as Adriamycin.

 For more information about Herceptin and possible side effects see the Medsafe consumer information booklet.

 This is another monoclonal antibody treatment which is used to treat advanced/metastatic HER2 positive breast cancer.
 It is also given by intravenous infusion.

 Perjeta is used at the same time as Herceptin and docetaxel chemotherapy.
 Perjeta is currently indicated for patients with HER2-positive metastatic breast cancer who have not received previous anti-HER2 therapy or chemotherapy for their metastatic disease.

 As of January 2017, Perjeta is funded for use in the NZ public health system, although this applies only to people diagnosed from that date.
 This decision will be reviewed and BCFNZ is urging Pharmac to extend this cover to those who are already being treated for metastatic HER2 positive disease.